How to Vote

 Choose your Preferred Voting Option

-Once a writ of election is issued, the 28-day election period commences.
-Electors can choose when and where to vote from several different options.
-For example, while the majority of electors vote in person on Election Day or during the five days of advance voting, there are opportunities on all 28-days of the election calendar for you to cast your ballot.
+For example, while the majority of electors vote in person on Election Day or during the five days of advance voting, there are opportunities on all 28 days of the election calendar for you to cast your ballot.

 Voting In Person

-There are four in person voting options available to voters during the election period:
+There are four in-person voting options available to voters during the election period:

 1) Election Day